-The flexible specification of HCL-based color palettes in colorspace allows to closely approximate color palettes from various other packages:
+The flexible specification of HCL-based color palettes in colorspace allows one to closely approximate color palettes from various other packages:

 See the discussion of HCL-based palettes for more details.
 In the following sections